Biographies of loved authors by Anne Wellman

 A Life of Anne Tyler

 Anne Tyler has been been acknowledged as one of America's greatest living novelists.
 She is a Pulitzer Prize winner and multiple nominee.
-An inspiring chronicler of what lies beneath the everyday, she has written twenty-four acclaimed works, her first in 1964 when she was just twenty-three, and her most recent in 2022 at the age of eighty.
+An inspiring chronicler of what lies beneath the everyday, she has written twenty-five acclaimed works, her first in 1964 when she was just twenty-three, and her most recent in 2025 at the age of eighty-three.
 Her best-known works include Dinner at the Homesick Restaurant and The Accidental Tourist, made into an Oscar-winning movie.
 She is greatly loved by her legions of fans all around the world.

 Read more >>